Skip to main content

 Lifestyle interventions provide the foundational support for your entire endocrine system, enhancing its ability to produce and receive hormonal signals effectively.

 Lifestyle optimization focuses on improving the efficiency of this entire system.
-For instance, chronic stress elevates cortisol, a hormone that can interfere with the production of like testosterone and estrogen.
+For instance, chronic stress elevates cortisol, a hormone that can interfere with the production of sex hormones like testosterone and estrogen.
 By managing stress through mindfulness or adequate sleep, you are essentially clearing the lines of communication.

 Similarly, nutrient-dense foods provide the raw materials your body needs to manufacture hormones.
 A diet lacking in essential fatty acids, vitamins, and minerals is akin to giving your internal postal service low-quality paper and ink; the messages will be compromised from the start.
 Physical activity improves cellular sensitivity to hormones like insulin, which means the cells are better at receiving their messages.
 These actions collectively support the body’s innate ability to self-regulate.